 Kansas Jayhawks basketball’s Johnny Furphy announces his 2024 NBA Draft decision

-Kansas freshman forward Johnny Furphy will remain in the NBA Draft, he announced Wednesday night.
+Kansas Jayhawks freshman forward Johnny Furphy will remain in the NBA Draft, he announced Wednesday night.

 Furphy had until 10:59 p.m.
 Central Time to remove his name from consideration for the 2024 draft pool if he wanted to rejoin KU for his sophomore season.